Shinjuku Park Tower: History

+The hotel featured prominently in Academy Award-winning film Lost in Translation.

+Architecture

 Shinjuku Park Tower is a single building consisting of three connected block-shaped elements; S tower, which is 235 m tall with 52 stories, C tower which is 209 m tall with 47 stories and N tower which is 182 m tall with 41 stories.
 Floors 1 to 8 are occupied by retail stores, floors 9 to 37 are office floors and floors 39 to 52 are occupied by the luxury Park Hyatt Tokyo hotel, which includes a swimming pool with panoramic views on the city.